 - Is comfortable and properly sized for your body.

 Other than a wetsuit, you’ll need a towel or two to dry off and change.
+A surf poncho for changing works too.
 Some sort of changing mat or changing towel that you can stand on will help keep your wetsuit free from dirt, rocks, sand, and debris.

 Other Surfing Necessities